Tyrrrz/Contextual/Readme.md

 ## Usage

-This library allows you to establish _contexts_ for operations nested in the callstack.
+This library allows you to establish _contexts_, which encapsulate data (or state) that can be provided and consumed on the callstack.
-With the help of contexts you can pass implicit parameters to methods, enabling a number of quite interesting use cases.

 Contexts are somewhat similar to exceptions in the sense that they can implicitly move through the callstack, but instead of being thrown from below and caught from above, they are provided from above and consumed from below.

 ### Providing and using contexts